 Visitors

-Having visitors is a great opportunity to teach your toddler how to behave around others.
-For example, you can encourage them to come welcome your guests, like Bianca does with her children.
-“I ask Gaspard and Constance to come say hi to guests when they arrive,” says Bianca.
+Having visitors is a great opportunity to teach your child how to behave around others.
+For example, you can encourage them to come greet your guests, like Bianca does with her children.
+This is what Bianca does with her children.
+“I ask Gaspard and Constance to come say hi to guests when they arrive,” she says.
 “Then I ask them to show their room and toys to the other kids.
 It doesn’t take long for them to start playing together!”

 Wow!